ELELAB/mavisp_accessory_tools/README.md

 - **pfam_scrape**: A tool for defining non-redundant datasets, developed for a study currently under review at *Journal of Molecular Biology (JMB)*:
   *“Deciphering Long-Range Effects of Mutations: An Integrated Approach Using Elastic Network Models and Protein Structure Networks.”*
 - **splice_lookup.py**: is a python script designed to query the SpliceAI_lookup API (https://spliceailookup.broadinstitute.org) on a local server retriving the predictions about splicing alterations upon mutations from SpliceAI and Pangolin tools. developed for a study currently under review at "XXX":
   *"From Structure to Function: Interpreting the Effects of DNA Polymerase Variants in Cancer"*
+- **get_second_sphere_residues.py** Python script designed to identify the second coordination sphere residues of catalytic residues provided as input.
+  *"From Structure to Function: Interpreting the Effects of DNA Polymerase Variants in Cancer"*

 ## Citations

 If you use this repository, please cite the following works: